-NEW SDM EFH Introduction, Methods, and Results Chapters and Maps
+NEW SDM EFH Introduction, Methods, and Results Chapters & Maps

-- Review the new component 1 information, including Introduction and Methods, new ensemble SDM results, abundance and uncertainty maps, and EFH percentiles maps provided as preliminary, species-specific results chapters.
-An outcome of this SA review will be the production of three NOAA Technical Memoranda by RACE-GAP survey region (i.e., EBS, AI, and GOA), incorporating SA revisions and suggestions as appropriate.
-Final methods for the new models with regional results examples are provided to the SSC for the February 2022 meeting. - Our approach to develop the 2022 ensemble SDM EFH maps (prepared as a discussion paper and report for the SSC)^{3, 4} was supported by the SSC (refer to SSC minutes from June 2020 and April 2021)^{5, 6}. - Use any new information in the new draft species results chapters to inform • recommendations to the FMP text and tables that could be useful in advancing EFH information levels for those species.
-New EFH information levels available for the 2022 Review include Levels 1, 2, and 3: - Level 1 EFH maps are the top 95% of locations where a species' life stage is present based on the predicted probability of suitable habitat from an SDM fitted to their distribution developed for the settled early juvenile life stage of groundfish species (GOA region only), using survey data of mixed gear-types for the 2022 Review.
+- Review the new component 1 information, including study Introduction and Methods, new SDM results, SDM abundance and uncertainty maps, and EFH percentiles maps provided as preliminary, species-specific results chapters.
+An outcome of this SA review will be the production of NOAA Technical Memoranda by RACE-GAP survey region (i.e., Aleutian Islands, Bering Sea, and Gulf of Alaska) incorporating SA revisions and suggestions as appropriate.
+Final methods for the new models with example results will be provided to the SSC by February 2022. - Our approach to develop the 2022 SDM ensemble EFH maps (prepared as a discussion paper and report for the SSC)^{3, 4} was supported by the SSC (refer to SSC minutes from June 2020 and April 2021)^{5, 6}. - Use any new information in the new draft species results chapters to inform recommendations to the FMP text and tables that could be useful in advancing EFH information levels for those species.
+New EFH information levels available for the 2022 Review include Level 2 and Level 3: - Level 2 EFH maps are the top 95% of numerical abundance predictions where the encounter rates were > 5% from an habitat-based ensemble developed for each species life history stage modeled for the 2022 Review. - Within the EFH map area are the shapes of the percentiles corresponding to the top 25% (EFH hot spots), top 50% (core EFH area), and top 75% (principal EFH area) of habitat-related, ensemble-predicted numerical abundance. - Level 3 EFH maps will be developed for a small set of species.
+Level 3 EFH maps of habitat-related vital rates (e.g., temperature-dependent growth potential) may be used to further interpret the Level 2 EFH maps of habitat-related abundance.